 - The program emphasizes research, and allows students to develop their skills in a progressive sequence throughout the curriculum, under the guidance of experienced faculty and clinicians.

 - It actively prepares students to develop proactive and entrepreneurial skills in marketing occupational therapy services and program development in new practice areas.
 Faculty/student/clinician collaborations and mentorships are structured into the program to facilitate this unique undertaking.

 - The MSOT curriculum incorporates fieldwork and community-based practice opportunities where students actively use clinical reasoning in the design of assessment, intervention and follow up strategies based on evidence, leadership, supervision and management, research and entrepreneurship.

 - Students are provided with a strong educational background to address the physical, cognitive, emotional, social and spiritual needs of their clients in order to design occupation based interventions which enable clients to participate in their own living environments of work, school, play, home, society and community.

 - We meet with students each semester to receive feedback about the program and track student outcomes upon graduation.
-For information on progression, retention, graduation rates and NBCOT pass rates, please see our program effectiveness data.
+For information on progression, retention, graduation rates, please see our program effectiveness data.